Ron-Niri/Raspberry-Pi-Pico-Bad-USB/README.md

 Now, you will need to enter your password instad of clicking "Yes" (or CTRL + Y).

--# To Change it back change the valume to 5.
+-# To Change it back change the value to 5.